haskellcg/Company_Notes/trill_protocol_rfc6325_part_1.md

   This section describes TRILL use of IS-IS, except for the TRILL-Hello protocol, which is described below, and the MTU-probe and MTU-ack messages.

 #### 4.2.1.
 IS-IS RBridge Identity
+  Each RBridge has a unique 48-bit (6-octet) IS-IS System ID.
+This ID may be derived from any of the RBridge's unique MAC addresses.

+  A pseudonode is assigned a 7-octet ID by the DRB that create it, by taking a 6-octet ID owned by the DRB, and appending another octet.
+The 6-octet ID used to form a pseudonode ID should be the DRB's ID unless the DRB has to create IDs for pseudonodes for more than 255 links.
+The only constraint for correct operation is that the 7 octet ID be unique within the campus, and that the 7th octet be nonzero.
+An Rbridge has a 7-octet ID consisting of its 6-octet system ID concatenated with a zero octet.

+  In this document, we use the term "IS-IS ID" to refer to the 7-octet quantity that can be either the ID of an RBridge or a pseudonode.

 #### 4.2.2.
 IS-IS Instances
+  TRILL implements a separate IS-IS instance from any used by Layer 3, that is, different from the one used by routers.
+Layer 3 IS-IS frames must be distinguished from TRILL IS-IS frames even when those Layer 3 IS-IS frames are transiting an RBridge campus.

+  Layer 3 IS-IS native frames have special multicast destination addresses specified for that purpose, such as AllL1ISs or AllL2ISs.
+When they are TRILL encapsulated, these multicast addresses appear as the Inner.MacDA and the Outer.MacDA will be the All-RBridges multicast address.

+  Within TRILL, there is an IS-IS instance across all RBridges in the campus.
+This instance uses TRILL IS-IS frames that are distinguished by having a different Ethertype "L2-IS-IS".
+Additionally, for TRILL IS-IS frames that are multicast, there is a distinct multicast destination address of All-IS-IS-Rbridge.
+TRILL IS-IS frames do not have a TRILL header.

+  ESADI is a separate protocol from the IS-IS instance implemented by all the RBridge.
+There is a separate ESADI instance for each VLAN, and ESADI frames are encapsulated just like TRILL Data frame.
+After the TRILL header, the ESADI frame has an inner Ethernet header with the Inner.MacDA of "All-ESADI-RBridges" and the "LS-IS-IS" Ethertype followed by the ESADI frame.

 #### 4.2.3.
 TRILL IS-IS Frames
 #### 4.2.4.
 TRILL Link Hellos, DRBs, and Appointed Forwarders
 ##### 4.2.4.1.
 P2P Hello Links